-Designing product concept tests requires a lot of forethought.
-I often meet clients wanting to test new product concepts, who are surprised when we discuss all the issues we need to consider in product concept testing.
+Designing good product concept tests requires a lot of forethought.
+I often meet clients wanting to test product concepts, who are surprised when we discuss all the issues we need to consider in product concept testing.

 In Quick’s article Best practices to improve new product concept testing, Jerry Thomas, from Decision Analyst, discusses what he has seen to work best when designing product concept tests.
 This has also been my experience.